grafana/grafana/docs/sources/visualizations/candlestick.md

 ## Candle style

 - **Candles** is the default display style and creates candle-style visualizations between the open and close dimensions.
-- **OHLC Bars** displays the four core dimensions open, high, low and close values.
+- **OHLC Bars** displays the four core dimensions open, high, low, and close values.

 ## Color strategy